yusufsezer/326_project/docs/submission_final.md

 Semester: Fall 2018
 Team Members: Navin Lal, Nithin Mahesh, Rudy Pikulik, Chris Rybiki, Panav Setia, Yusuf Sezer

+## Overview:

+PlayWithMe is an online web platform that allows its users to find or create groups for gaming.
+Our users will be able to log in to our website and create gaming sessions that allows users to join and communicate with the rest of the group.
+In addition to creating a group, a user will also be able to login and search for a group to join.
+PlayWithMe brings all kinds of gamers together allowing collaboration between people across campuses.

+Currently the gaming industry has platforms such as Steam, Playstation Network, and Xbox Live.
+Our platform however, compared to the competition, is currently centered around the UMass Campus.
+Since we were focused on creating an application for avid gamers within a college campus our application is it’s own standalone entity unlike other platforms currently available.

+No other gaming platform at the moment connects players with not only games, but incorporates a facebook messenger like chat system to communicate more efficiently and get to gaming!

 ### User Interface: